 - Compaq servers using NetFlex-2 Controllers

-- Compaq ProSignia 300 and ProSignia 500 servers using the Integrated NetFlex-L ENET NIC
+- Compaq ProSignia 300 and ProSignia 500 Servers using the Integrated NetFlex-L ENET NIC

 - Token Ring networks

-- EISA and PCI controllers, paired together

 Examples of Configurations Monitored in the Advanced Network Control Utility

 This section contains examples of several types of network configurations that can be monitored by the Advanced Network Configuration Utility.
 The examples demonstrate the fault tolerance capabilities built into the NetFlex-3 driver and the configuration and monitoring capabilities of the Advanced Network Configuration Utility.